AlmuHS/GNUMach_SMP/README.md

 	+ You can follow this guide to learn how to install Debian GNU/Hurd
 	     [*Install Debian GNU/Hurd in real hardware*](https://gist.github.com/AlmuHS/f0c036631881756e817504d28217a910)

-	+ If you prefer to use a virtual machine as Qemu, you can use this script: [*qemu_hurd script*](https://gist.github.com/AlmuHS/73bae6dadf19b0482a34eaab567bfdfa).
+	+ If you prefer to use a virtual machine such as Qemu, you can use this script: [*qemu_hurd script*](https://gist.github.com/AlmuHS/73bae6dadf19b0482a34eaab567bfdfa).
 		-  Also, you can install It in VirtualBox!! ;)

-- **Compile the sources**: From Debian GNU/Hurd, follow this steps:
+- **Compile the sources**: In a Debian GNU/Hurd environment, follow these steps:

 	1. Clone the repository: